Ani511/Wellbeing-AI/README.md

 ## 🔬 Research Intention

-Many health risk models emphasize discrimination metrics (e.g., accuracy or AUC) without sufficient attention to probabilistic calibration and ranking efficiency, which are critical in preventive and population-level decision-making
+Many health risk models emphasize discrimination metrics (e.g., accuracy or AUC) without sufficient attention to probabilistic calibration and ranking efficiency, which are critical in preventive and population-level decision-making.
+This project intentionally prioritizes calibration-aware evaluation and risk stratification quality, ensuring that predicted scores meaningfully reflect real-world outcome frequencies and can be reliably used for targeted intervention rather than binary diagnosis.

 ---
 ## 🚀 Key Research Contributions